open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 # Working Tables of Contents

 ## Introductory Material
-(Potential topics include: relavant cultural and economic context for open leadership, necessity and benefits of open leadership, characteristics of open leadership)

 - Preface to the second edition—Bryan Behrenshausen (Red Hat)
 - Preface to the first edition—Bryan Behrenshausen (Red Hat)